-One study specifically examined if Gymnema could be beneficial in people with Type 2 diabetes.
-The study comprised 47 people, some of which were given 400mg of water-soluble extract 18-20 months.
+One study specifically examined if gymnema could be beneficial in people with type 2 diabetes.
+The study comprised 47 people, some of which were given 400mg of water-soluble extract for 18-20 months.
 At the end of the study, participants receiving the extract were shown to have lower A1C levels.

 This is a promising start, but additional studies will be needed to understand how this extract has its effect, and under what conditions it is most effective while still being safe11.

-One plant compound that can be isolated from Oregon grape, European barberry, Phellodendron, and others is known berberine.
+One plant compound that can be isolated from Oregon grape, European barberry, phellodendron, and others is known as berberine.
 This compound is believed to have an effect on A1C levels that is similar to metformin.

 Both groups saw a decrease in A1C levels with no significant difference between the two treatments, suggesting that berberine may be as effective.

 However, this is only one trial, and multiple more are needed to determine the extent of berberine’s impact on people with type 2 diabetes11.

 Milk thistle, a cousin to the daisy, is another plant with promise as a therapeutic.

 Compounds from the milk thistle have been studied as therapeutics in various conditions, including type 2 diabetes.
 Clinical trials with milk thistle extracts have shown that in some people, compounds from this plant may help to lower A1C levels (even more so when combined with berberine).